 In a TV news interview Ms Haigh called P&O Ferries a "rogue operator" and said she had been boycotting them for years.

 That appears to have prompted a 'tit-for-tat' response by DP World, which was due to share a platform with government ministers on Monday (14 October) intended to showcase Britain's appeal to investors.
-The Investment Summit will be attended by prime minister Sir Keir Starmer and Chancellor Rachel Reeves one of its showcase subjects was DP World's planned future investment in Thurrock.
+The Investment Summit will be attended by prime minister Sir Keir Starmer and Chancellor Rachel Reeves and one of its showcase subjects was DP World's planned future investment in Thurrock.

-Now it is reported DP World's chairman, Sultan Ahmed bin Sulayem, had pulled out of his planned attendance at the summit and the company is said to be reviewing its UK investment plans.
+Now it is reported DP World's chairman, Sultan Ahmed bin Sulayem, has pulled out of his planned attendance at the summit and the company is said to be reviewing its UK investment plans.
 DP World declined to comment on the reports.

 Sir Keir has also declined to comment, and pointed to a raft of other investments announced by the government in the run-up to the summit.